 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted a number of negative and positive impacts for the sites in the Hainford.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of negative and positive impacts for the sites in the Hainford.
 Site GNLP0069 scored 3 double negatives whereas GNLP0393 scored reasonably well in the SA but was dismissed through the site assessment process on flood risk grounds.
 Site GNLP4022 scored just one double negative but was not favoured through the site assessment process on landscape grounds.